its4ff/muse-sdk/README.md

 **Charging the ring:**
 - Place ring in case
 - **Case must be connected to USB-C to charge** — the case LED may light up without USB, but it won't actually charge
+- If LED on ring is **red** when placed in case, battery is dead — charge for ~1.5 hours or overnight
-- Battery percentage can be inaccurate; charge when behavior seems sluggish or when the green LED is not lit when you try to speak.
+- Battery percentage can be inaccurate; charge when behavior seems sluggish or when the green LED is not lit when you try to speak

 **Connection tips:**
 - Keep ring **within 5-10 feet** of your phone — no offline recordings in this version
-- If connection drops, try reconnects via the app
+- If connection drops, ring will flash blue several times and keep trying to reconnect
-- Also use the electrical connection in the case for reconnects if you need to.
+- Also use the electrical connection in the case for reconnects if you need to
 - BLE disconnects are a known issue in this PCB version

+---

+## Gesture Modes

+The ring supports two modes — **voice** and **music control**.
+Use one at a time.

+**Voice mode (default):**
+- Tap and hold frosted area → green LED → speak → release
+- Your transcribed muse appears in the feed

+**Music control mode:**
+- Swipe up on the capacitive touch/frosted area → skip to next song
+- More gestures (volume, play/pause) coming in future updates
+- Tends to have fewer disconnects than voice mode

+**Troubleshooting:**
+- If voice features aren't working, try toggling between music and voice mode — this often fixes it
+- Use the widget to switch between modes
+- Future updates will make mode switching automatic

 ---